bxdoan/bxdoan/README.md

 <div align="center">

-> Life s a bore if you don t challenge yourself
+> The question isn’t who is going to let me; it’s who is going to stop me.

-> — Yuu Nishinoya —
+> — Ayn Rand —

 </div>